michelangelo13/Dotfiles-and-Scripts/README.txt

 To use the dotfiles and scripts do the following:
 1. Pull this repository into ~/config
 2. Change your .bashrc or .profile to source ~/config/dotfiles/bashrc
+3. Make symlink: ln -s ~/config/bin ~/bin
-3. Make symlink: ln -s ~/config/dotfiles/ssh/config ~/.ssh/config
+4. Make symlink: ln -s ~/config/dotfiles/ssh/config ~/.ssh/config
-4. Make symlink: ln -s ~/config/bin ~/bin
+5. Make symlink: ln -s ~/config/dotfiles/ackrc ~/.ackrc
-5. On Mac OS install bash-completion, e.g. brew install bash-completion
+6. On Mac OS install bash-completion, e.g. brew install bash-completion

 Now you are ready to go!